-The current study creates a repeatable and efficient in vitro regeneration and initial genetic transformation protocol for the black rice cultivar Chakhao poireiton a genotype valued for its nutritional profile and cultural significance but thought to be extremely resistant in tissue culture.
+The current study creates a repeatable and efficient in vitro regeneration and initial genetic transformation protocol for the black rice cultivar Chakhao poireiton a genotype valued for its nutritional profile and cultural significance houwever, considered to be extremely resistant in tissue culture.
 By carefully optimizing key parameters we demonstrated that the combination of 1 g/L⁻¹ VACA and 2 mg/L⁻¹ 24-D supports high-frequency induction of friable embryogenic calli while maintaining sustained relative growth rates across subculture cycles.
 A 55% regeneration efficiency was achieved with the optimal kinetin dosage of 4-5 mg L⁻¹ for shoot regeneration.
 Hygromycin sensitivity tests revealed that a 30 mg L⁻¹ threshold was an effective selection pressure for eliminating non-transformed calli without appreciably reducing regeneration potential.
 Transformation attempts using Agrobacterium tumefaciens strain LBA4404 showed strong GUS expression in transient assays indicating the successful delivery of T-DNA.
-Together these findings provide a methodical framework for regenerating and introducing foreign genes to overcome a long-standing bottleneck in Chakhao poireitons molecular improvement.
+Together these findings provide a methodical framework for regenerating and introducing foreign genes to overcome a long-standing bottleneck in CV Chakhao poireitons molecular improvement.
 PCR Southern blotting or sequencing are still required to confirm stable genetic integration and heritable expression even though the efficacy of transient transformation was established.
 Transformation parameters such as bacterial density co-cultivation duration acetosyringone supplementation and post-transformation recovery conditions could be optimized to further boost stable transformation frequencies.
 Future Prospects: Using genome editing tools like CRISPR/Cas the method developed here paves the way for the introduction or improvement of traits in black rice such as enhanced bioactive compound accumulation enhanced yield potential and resistance to abiotic stress.
 Using omics-based methods particularly transcriptomics and metabolomics may aid in the selection of particular target genes for transformation.
 Modifying this protocol for other resistant rice landraces and wild relatives may also increase its applicability to more extensive rice germplasm improvement.
 Combining speed breeding marker-assisted selection and optimized regeneration and transformation pipelines could greatly accelerate the long-term development of climate-resilient nutritionally improved rice varieties.
 In the face of shifting environmental conditions this would promote food and nutritional security.